Taist/taist_docs/quickstart/hello_world.rst

 4. Running addon
 ----------------
 * go to `<http://google.com>`_ - you should receive an alert from your addon when page loads
-* open browser console - you should see several lines prefixed with '[Taist]' that report on successful addon launch
+* open browser console - you should see several lines prefixed with '[Taist]' that report on successful addon launch, including our message "Hello, console!"
 * if there is no Taist output, check that 'Target domain' is correct

 Success!
 --------
 You have created your first taist addon.
-Now :doc:`learn </guide/guide_index>` how to add some useful logic to it.
+Now :doc:`learn </guide/guide_index>` how it works in details and how to add some useful logic to it.

 .. toctree::